Treatment – Teen Anxiety

 It is hard to see your child plagued with anxiety.
 It is even worse when your child experiences panic attacks.
 An anxiety disorder often generates an imaginary threat.
 To your child, this fear seems real and never-ending.

 Parents therefore should be well-informed about anxiety in teens.
 Hence, they will have the understanding to know when a child needs outside support.

 Five Things to Know about Teen Anxiety

-To begin with, there are five things all parents need to know about teen anxiety.
+To begin with, there are five things all parents need to know about anxiety in teens.
 By having this information in your back pocket, you will be ready to provide your child with what they need.

 1. Teen anxiety is very common

 We all know someone who suffers from anxiety.
 Probably many people.
 After all, 1 in 5 American teens are diagnosed with an anxiety disorder at some point.

 2. Teen anxiety has nothing to do with strength or courage

 Your child is not a coward because he or she has an anxiety disorder.
 Some of the most influential people in history suffered from anxiety.
 Who would question the strength or courage of President Abraham Lincoln, writer John Steinbeck, actor Marlon Brando, poet Emily Dickinson, or Dr. Sigmund Freud, the founder of psychoanalysis?
 All of these remarkable people suffered from anxiety.
 They found a way to succeed despite the disorder.